rwaldron7/markr/README.md

 9. Tab to go to next student: Because most teachers will mark question-by-question and not student-by-student, the tab key moves the cursor down an input
 10. Class summary: On the marking page is a button "Class summary" which gives the same information as the student summary, except for the class on average
 ## Developer guide
 This web application is deployed at markr-demo.herokuapp.com.
-For local testing,
+For local testing, the XAMPP server was used, which uses Linux, Apache, MariaDB, PHP and Perl.
+The database is SQL, and for deployment Heroku was used with an external ClearDB SQL database.
+The application could be deployed on any server as long as PHP is installed and it can connect to an SQL database.
+Heroku makes it very easy to deploy an application because it can pull from a GitHub remote repository, and the only extra process in moving from local to deployed is migrating the database over.